Master of Science in Public Health

 - Health Systems

 - Social and Behavioral Interventions

 Admissions criteria and degree requirements vary slightly by concentrations.
 The practicum can be a full-time activity of four months duration or a part-time effort extending over a period of up to 12 months.

-The Master's Academic Guide contains degree- and program-specific information, competencies, learning objectives, and course requirements.
+The Master's Academic Guide contains degree- and concentration-specific information, competencies, learning objectives, and course requirements.

 Additional Master's Options

 - Human Nutrition offers the MSPH/Registered Dietitian Program in collaboration with the Johns Hopkins Bayview Medical Center.

 - Students can pursue the MSPH in the context of the MA/MSPH dual degree program with the Johns Hopkins School of Advanced International Studies (SAIS)

 - JHU seniors majoring in Public Health Studies can apply to the Department's combined BA/MSPH programs.

 - The Department of International Health is part of Johns Hopkins University's Direct Matriculation Programs for undergraduate applicants.